Support

 Do You Have a Business or a Hobby?
 Understanding the Profit Motive

-The three out of every five year rule is not the only indication of a hobby under the Internal Revenue Service (IRS) hobby loss rules.
-The tax code provides a list of characteristics that are meant to distinguish between for-profit businesses and hobbies that are conducted for fun or entertainment.
+The three out of every five year rule is not the only indication of a hobby under the IRS hobby loss rules.
+The tax code provides a list of characterizes that are meant to distinguish between for-profit businesses and hobbies that are conducted for fun or entertainment.
 These characteristics focus on whether or not the activity has a profit motive and is run like a real business.
+The Internal Revenue Code outlines specific criteria for distinguishing between a business and a hobby.

-The IRS expects a business to have the following attributes:
+The IRS expects a business with a for profit motive to have the following attributes:

 1. The owner maintains complete and accurate books and records